Go Back Email Link

 • Pre-heat the oven to 200°C (400°F).

-• Bake the buns for around 20 minutes, until nice and golden on top (they are ready when they sound hollow when tapped on the bottom).
+• Bake the buns in the lower part of the oven for around 20 minutes, until nice and golden on top.
+They’re ready when they sound hollow when tapped on the bottom.

-• Either allow to cool a little and then serve warm with dinner or eat them cold with your favourite filling.
-Enjoy!
+• Allow to cool slightly before serving, or enjoy cold with your favourite filling.

 Notes